 Although historians are uncertain in regard to the precise year in which the Order was founded, it is believed to date back to the time of Sir Godfrey of Bouillon, who established the knights to guard the empty tomb of Christ after the conquest of Jerusalem in 1099.
 Pope Pascal II approved the Order in a papal bull of approbation in 1113.

-With the fall of the Latin Kingdom of Jerusalem, the knights were driven out of Palestine.
-They went to Italy and lived the life of religious knights, maintaining a religious rule of life with all its duties.
-Priories and monasteries of the Order were eventually established in other countries, too, including: France, Spain, Poland, Belgium.
+From there they spread to Italy and lived the life of religious knights, maintaining a religious rule of life as canons regular with all its duties.
+Priories and monasteries of the Order were eventually established across Europe in France, Spain, Poland, Belgium.
+This included convents for female nuns in Belgium, England, the Netherlands, France, and Spain.
 In the Vatican, Pope Celestine II gave the Order the oratory of Sant'Egidio on Feb.
 11, 1144.

-The Order's mission is to primarily support the Christian presence in the Holy Land (historically, pro sacris Palestinae locis).
+The Equestrian Order's mission is to primarily support the Christian presence in the Holy Land (historically, pro sacris Palestinae locis).
 It exists to arouse both prayers and assistance for the land of Jesus.
 It sustains and assists the religious, spiritual, charitable, social works and rights of the local Christians.
 Worldwide Catholics pledge their support, praying always for the freedom and exultation of Holy Mother the Church.
 Members pray daily in a special way for the Church in the Holy Land.

 The Order is admittedly exclusive and limits its membership to elect members - to those priests and laymen who have demonstrated they are in a special way friends and supporters of the missions of the Church in the Holy Land, patrons either by their labors or generosity.
-The obligation demands that members be of decorous and social class and that they live a life of noble virtue (nobilium)
+The obligation demands that members be of decorous and social class and that they live a life of noble virtue (nobilium).

 Worldwide there are some 30,000 members of the Order and they help support the schools of the Latin Patriarchate of Jerusalem, educating over 20,000 students in Palestine, Israel, Jordan, and Cyprus.
 Each year the Order donates about $10 million to the Latin Patriarchate to sustain its operations.